-It was a war-shortened season in 1918, or Kallio would have received more work, and it was the only full year he spent in the majors.
+It was a war-shortened season in 1918, or Kallio would have received more work.
 In 1919, the world war over, Kallio spent the full year with Detroit but appeared in only 12 games and 22 1/3 innings.
 He had no decisions, starting only one game, and putting up an earned-run average of 5.64.
 The Tigers finished fourth, Dauss was a 21-game winner, and both Howard Ehmke and Dutch Leonard joined Boland in comprising a decent staff that simply didn’t need Kallio as much as in the roster-depleted preceding season.
 In December he was released to Portland and was able to pitch the 1920 season there before many of the hometown folks.
 He threw 211 innings and was 9-10 with a 3.37 ERA.

 From this point on, into the mid-1930s and except for a brief return to the majors in 1925, Kallio pitched in the Pacific Coast League.
 He worked through May 1921 for Portland but was then dealt to Salt Lake City; 1921 was a 9-21 combined season, but he found a place to stay in Salt Lake, pitching with the Bees for most of five seasons, from 1921 into 1925.
 They were good seasons, too: 17-12, 14-9, and 18-14, in 1922, 1923, and 1924.
 Portland suffered a double defeat on June 23, 1922, when Kallio pitched two complete games in a doubleheader and beat the Beavers both times.